Fact-checked by the onlinepaydaynews.com editorial team

 Are paycheck advance apps considered payday loans legally?

 No, in most states advance apps are not classified as payday loans under current law.
 Most apps argue they are not extending credit under TILA because repayment is deducted directly from earned wages and fees are voluntary.
-However, California and New York have begun applying stricter disclosure standards to apps in 2025.
+California and New York have begun applying stricter disclosure standards to apps in 2025, which may eventually shift that classification in those states.

 What is the average fee for a paycheck advance app in 2025?